 However our family solicitors at Barker Gotelee understand that this is not always possible and can provide appropriate advice and legal support whatever your situation.

 Do you undertake legal aid work?

 We do not offer legal aid at Barker Gotelee.
-However our family solicitors can undertake an assessment for clients at the initial meeting to establish whether you are eligible for legal aid.
-If you are eligible for legal aid, our family solicitors will advise you of this and provide you with contact details of legal aid solicitors in your area.
+However if our family solicitors feel you may be eligible for legal aid they will advise you of this and provide you with contact details of legal aid solicitors in your area.

 Family Solicitors Ipswich, Suffolk – click here for more information on our legal services for couples and families.